skip to main content

 SPARE THE AIR DAYS

-On days when the air quality is predicted to be in the unhealthy range, our office uses the web site to track current conditions.
-At such time as an unhealthy level is reached, students are kept indoors for the remainder of that day.
+On days when the air quality is predicted to be in the unhealthy range, our office uses the web site www.sparetheair.com to track current conditions.
+At such a time as an unhealthy level is reached, students are kept indoors for the remainder of that day.